sateodoro/awesome-reviews-kaist/paper-review/2021-fall-paper-review/cvpr-2017-srgan-eng.md

 #### Adversarial Loss

-The discriminator network is trained to tell the difference between the generated SR and the HR images using the adversarial loss shown below.
+Finally, the discriminator network is trained to tell the difference between the generated SR and the HR images using the adversarial loss shown below.

 ![Figure 6.
 Adversarial Loss.](../../.gitbook/assets/12/adversarial_loss.PNG)